 Proposals from Nieman-Berkman Klein Fellowship candidates may deal with any issue relating to journalism’s digital transformation.
 Examples include ideas for new revenue streams to fund journalism, the construction of new tools for reporting, or research into news consumption patterns.
 Candidates must explain how their proposals will benefit journalism.

-- The Nieman Foundation also provides housing, childcare, and health insurance allowances based on the number and ages of family members.
+- The Nieman Foundation also provides allowances for childcare and health insurance based on the number and ages of family members.

 - Nieman additionally covers the cost of attending Harvard classes for fellows and their affiliates.
 Affiliates are the partners and spouses of fellows.
 They enjoy many of the same privileges as fellows and may attend classes, use Harvard libraries and other facilities, and are welcome to participate in almost all Nieman activities.

-- The Fellowship is open to both U.S. and international applicants.
+- Open to both U.S. and international applicants;

 - Freelance journalists are welcome to apply.